pola-rs/r-polars/docs/docs/reference_home.md

 ## Data structure

-As explained in some vignettes, one of `polars`' biggest strengths is the ability to choose between eager and lazy evaluation, that require respectively a `DataFrame` and a `LazyFrame` (with their counterparts `GroupBy` and `LazyGroupby` for grouped data).
+As explained in some vignettes, one of `polars` biggest strengths is the ability to choose between eager and lazy evaluation, that require respectively a `DataFrame` and a `LazyFrame` (with their counterparts `GroupBy` and `LazyGroupby` for grouped data).